Ismet Sinani

-Ismet Nderim Sinani (born 31 May 1999) is a Kosovan footballer who plays as a forward for club Bra.
-He also represented Albania internationally at youth level before switching his allegiance to Kosovo.
+Ismet Nderim Sinani (born 31 May 1999) is a professional footballer who plays as a forward for Liga I club UTA Arad.
+Born in Italy, he represented Albania internationally at youth level before switching his allegiance to Kosovo.

 Early life

 Sinani was born in Belluno, Italy to Kosovo Albanian parents from Rahovec.

 He holds Kosovan, Albanian and Italian passports.
 From an early age he dreamed of being a football player, and in just a few years he went from the fields of Belluno to Milan.
 At 16, he signed his first professional contract for three years and then renewed it for three more until 2021.
 He relaunched at US Levico Terme to return after just one season in the professional ranks at Virtus Verona.

 Club career

 AC Milan

 In 2013, Sinani joined the youth team of AC Milan and he played for their under-19 squad, beginning in the 2015–16 season.

 Loan to Juve Stabia

 On 31 August 2018, Sinani joined Serie C side Juve Stabia, on a season-long loan.
 On 30 September 2018, he made his debut in a 1–3 away win against Paganese after coming on as a substitute at 77th minute in place of Salvatore Elia.